concord-consortium/collaborative-learning/docs/launch-sequence-abstract.md

 # Simplified sequence

 This diagram is somewhat abstract, showing only things that conceptually need to be complete before other steps can move forward.
-Some boxes are represent multiple concurrent events.
+Some boxes represent multiple concurrent events.
 Examples are "JWTs for portal and firebase" and "Start listeners".

 ```mermaid